Skip to content

 #11.
 Lodestone Golem

 A 5/3 for four mana that taxes opponents one extra mana on every nonartifact spell.
 Your artifacts still cast at normal cost.
-According to MTG Rocks’ Commander artifact creature analysis, Lodestone Golem is one of the most effective stax pieces available in colorless, buying you two full turns of tempo before opponents can stabilize.
+According to MTG Rocks’ Commander artifact creature analysis, Lodestone Golem is one of the most effective stax pieces available in colorless, buying you 2 to 3 full turns of tempo before opponents can stabilize.

 #12.
 Metalworker

 Reveal artifact cards from your hand, get two colorless mana each.
 Four artifacts means eight mana from one tap, which is enough to cast biggest creatures on turn three that normally take six or seven turns of land drops.
-Metalworker is banned in some playgroups for exactly this reason, even though it’s officially legal in Commander since 2014.
-If your pod allows it, build around this card aggressively.
+Metalworker has a complicated history: it was banned in Commander for a stretch but is currently legal as of the most recent banlist update.
+Always check the official banlist before sleeving it up.

 #What Makes Artifact Creatures Different From Regular Creatures?